tzuhanchang/VyPER/configs/README.md

 Set to `null` not loading any checkpoints, and start a new training.

+## predicting

+Configurations of dataset evaluation.

+### predicting.model_directory

+Path to where the model of choice is saved.

+By default, the model directory is the version folder (e.g. "version_0") inside of the `training.save_directory`.
+Required for predicting step.

+### predicting.model_choice

+Choose which saved model state to use.

+During the training, top five models with the smallest validation loss and the smallest neutrino $\Delta R$ are saved.
+This option give user options to load their preferred model.

+Supported options:
+ - `min-loss`: model checkpoint with the smallest validation loss.
+ - `min-dR`: model checkpoint with the smallest validation $\Delta R$.

+### predicting.batch_size

+The number of examples used in one predicting iteration.

+### predicting.num_sampling_steps

+Number of diffusion ODE sampling steps used for logging during predicting.

+### predicting.edge_reduction

+Method to reduce the two directed edges connecting two endpoints to an undirected one.

+Supported options:
+ - `mean`: the average of the two directed edges.
+ - `max`: the maximum of the two direccted edges.
+ - `min`: the minimum of the two directed edges.
+ - `sum`: the element-wise sum of the two directed edges.

+### predicting.save_as

+Location and file name of which the prediction results are saved.

+The results are saved in a HDF5 file.
+If a file is found at `predicting.save_as`, VyPER will not overwrite the file but throws an error.

 ## device

 Configurations of the hardware to be used for training and reconstruction.